Seesaw: Mechanics

 Mechanically, a seesaw is a lever which consists of a beam and fulcrum with the effort and load on either side.

 Varieties

 Seesaws are manufactured in creative shapes, designs and a range of fun bright colours to appear attractive to a child.

 The most common playground design of seesaw features a board balanced in the center.
 A person sits on each end, and they take turns pushing their feet against the ground to lift their side into the air.
 Playground seesaws usually have handles for the riders to grip as they sit facing each other.
-One problem with the seesaw's design is that if a child allows himself/herself to hit the ground suddenly after jumping, or exits the seesaw at the bottom, the other child may fall and be injured.
+One problem with the seesaw's design is that if a child allows themself to hit the ground suddenly after jumping, or exits the seesaw at the bottom, the other child may fall and be injured.
 For this reason, seesaws are often mounted above a soft surface such as foam, wood chips, or sand.